-Matthew T. Dennehy is an Associate in the Intellectual Property Practice Group at Tarter Krinsky & Drogin LLP.
+Matthew T. Dennehy is an associate in the Intellectual Property Group at Tarter Krinsky & Drogin LLP.
 His primary areas of practice are U.S. and foreign patent prosecution and clearances, and validity studies.
 He has prepared and prosecuted patent applications for inventions in a wide variety of technical disciplines, including:

 In addition, Matthew is experienced in the field of patent litigation, with a specific focus on the electrical, mechanical and pharmaceutical fields.

 Prior to joining Tarter Krinsky & Drogin, Mr. Dennehy was an Associate at Sills, Cummis and Gross P.C.